Please LOGIN or REGISTER to make submission

 - If there are two or more manuscripts by the same author referred in the article, arrange chronologically according to the year of issue.
 Two or more manuscripts by the same author should be distinguished with a letter (a, b, c, etc.) immediately preceding date.

-Equilibrium Jurnal Ekonomi Syariah by Pascasarjana STAIN Kudus is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Equilibrium Jurnal Ekonomi Syariah by Pascasarjana STAIN Kudus is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.